s183910/MLOps_project/README.md

 ## Frameworks expected to be implemented

-- Which: We expect to be using PyTorch and/or Tensorflow.
+- Which: We expect to use PyTorch for developing the model, possibly with Lighting on top.
 Potentially, the framework MediaPipe will be applied to reduce images to hand landmarks.
 <!-- - How: We intend to utilise a pretrained model from the Transformer framework, as we will focus on creating a well organised, reproducable, scalable and xx project repository. -->
 - How: We intend to develop a rather simple CNN, as we will focus on creating a well organised, reproducable and scalable project repository.